 The Global Arms Trade

 history.
-Humans are clearly the most dangerous species on the planet with a history of using force and violence (mostly on itself) on a massive scale.
+Humans are clearly the most dangerous species on the planet with a history of using force and violence (on itself) on a massive scale.
 This has grown exponentially with technology over past decades.

-18. So, governments should stop promoting and supporting the arms companies, the arms trade and arms smuggling.
+27. So, governments should stop promoting and supporting the arms companies, the arms trade and arms smuggling.
 The main culprits are the big world powers always acting covertly and in concert with greedy corporations who are interested only in profit, even at the expense of millions of peoples' lives.
-This is neoliberalism
+This is neoliberalism or 'disaster capitalism'

 in action.
 Secrecy and unaccountability are the bywords of these governments, corporations and their many powerful allies in the global arms industry.